 Understand how marine environmental changes are influencing this vulnerable energetically costly large mammal

+We find that the timing of the detection of blue whale calls at the southern side ** in the central Indian Ocean is correlated with **.
+This may indicate that… on the southern side of the *** whereas there is less of a relationship on the northern side…

 Our study provides an examination of the Chagos blue whale distribution in association with environmental factors and their possible migration pattern in the study area.
 We investigate the continuous hydroacoustic recordings of this novel pygmy blue whale subspecies, Chagos blue whale (Leroy et al., in press), at two distinct sites during the entire study period (17 years for the south-eastern site and 12 years for the north-western site).
 The CTBTO hydroacoustic stations continuously monitors underwater sound waves (by measuring changes in water pressure) and thus records whale calls in the remote mid Indian ocean, which would not be possible by any other means (ref).
 This allows us to explore long-term variation in timing and magnitude of the peak season in association with changes in environmental conditions.